berceanu/hpc-europa3-application/index.md

 for very flexible setups in both laser wakefield (LWFA) as well as plasma wakefield (PWFA) experiments.
-Meanwhile, the ELI-NP project is still in its implementation phase, with preliminary experiments being scheduled for later this year, so we would definately benefit from the extensive expertise of the Frascati group in the design and planning of future experiments.
+Meanwhile, the ELI-NP project is still in its implementation phase, with preliminary experiments being scheduled for later this year, so we would definitely benefit from the extensive expertise of the Frascati group in the design and planning of future experiments.
 On the other hand, both groups would benefit from large-scale laser-plasma simulations using the particle-in-cell method for a better understanding of the fast dynamical